-Crown has established a Corporate Social Responsibility Committee to assist the Board in setting Crown's corporate social responsibility policies and programs and assessing Crown's corporate social responsibility performance.
+Crown has established a Corporate Social Responsibility Committee to assist the Board in setting Crown's CSR policies and programs and assessing Crown's CSR performance.
 The Corporate Social Responsibility Committee has adopted a formal Charter that outlines its duties and responsibilities.

-The current members of the Corporate Social Responsibility Committee are Helen Coonan (Chair), Professor John Horvath and Harold Mitchell.
+The current members of the Corporate Social Responsibility Committee are Helen Coonan (Chair), Professor John Horvath AO and Harold Mitchell AC.
 Information about each Committee member's qualifications and experience is set out in the Directors' Statutory Report.
 Information regarding the number of times the Committee met throughout the period and the individual attendances of the members at those meetings has also been provided in the Directors' Statutory Report.